Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleHttpVersionConditionObject.md

 HttpVersion
 ```

-Create an in-memory object for AzureCDN DeliveryRuleHttpVersionCondition.
+Create an in-memory object for AzureCDN DeliveryRuleHttpVersionCondition

 ## PARAMETERS